marcorentap/hallucinet/README.md

    resolvectl status
    ```

-### 3. Running Containers with HalluciNet
+### 3. Running Containers with Hallucinet

-To use HalluciNet's `.test` domains, connect your containers to the network.
+To use Hallucinet's `.test` domains, connect your containers to the network.

 Run a container with: